4. Critical accounting judgments and key sources of estimation uncertainty

 Our estimates and assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised if the revision affects only that period or in the period of the revisions and future periods if the revision affects both current and future periods.

-The following are the critical judgments that we have made in the process of applying the accounting policies and that have the most significant effect on the amounts recognized in the consolidated financial statements presented elsewhere in this annual report.
+The following are the critical judgments that we have made in the process of applying the accounting policies and the key sources of estimation uncertainty that have the most significant effect on the amounts recognized in the consolidated financial statements presented elsewhere in this annual report.

 Critical judgments in applying accounting policies

 IFRS 15 – Revenue recognition Gilead

 Identification of the contract

 - Although formal executive contracts are still being finalized with Gilead, we assessed that the impact of the modification must already be accounted for in our consolidated financial statements for the year ended 31 December 2020 given the legally binding and enforceable character of the term sheet that was signed between us and Gilead on 15 December 2020 as a consequence of both parties’ decision to amend our existing agreement for the commercialization and development of filgotinib.

 - Despite our obligation to pay future sales-based royalties to Gilead and a change in the governance structure for the development activities, we concluded that all activities are still beneficial for the further development of filgotinib, for which Gilead still owns the ex-Europe rights.
 The contract modification has thus been analyzed following the requirements of IFRS 15 as we concluded that Gilead is still to be considered as a customer.
 This is also supported by the fact that we subsequently concluded that there continues to be only one performance obligation with respect to filgotinib after the contract modification.